Wat Bang Phra: Tattoo options

-Upon entering the Wat, one of the first things a person sees on the wall is a very large banner of tattoos available.
-Unless there is a specific choice requested, the monk will begin with a simple tattoo at the top of the back.
+Generally speaking, one does not choose the tattoo acquired.
+The first tattoo is almost always the "Gao Yord" or "Nine Spires" and is done in the center of the upper back, extending slightly onto the neck.
+The second is an extension, known as the "Yeesib Gao Yord" or "Twenty Nine Spires," and goes across the shoulders to cover the entire upper back.
+After the first two tattoos, it is generally considered that one's body has been blessed and opened to receive the power of the subsequent tattoos.
+These tattoos are whatever the attending monk believes is most beneficial to you and your spirit.

+Daily tattooing (Modern)

+Most of the tattoos given at Wat Bang Phra in the modern era are done with a standard electric tattoo gun.
+The needles are changed between each tattooing, and for the most common tattoos (e.g., Gao Yord and Yeesib Gao Yord), there are stencils applied before tattooing.
+The traditional custom of two people staying behind after their tattoo to hold down the next and help stretch the skin and keep the surface flat is still observed.
+The ink used is standard black tattoo ink.

-Daily tattooing
+Daily tattooing (Traditional)

 Right before reaching the monk, the people next in line to the one being tattooed will assist the monk with holding the one receiving the tattoo still.
 The monk uses a single long thin needle about 18 inches in length and about four millimeters in width.
 The tip of the spike is split into two (like a split cane), so that each stab of the spike produces two dots of ink in the skin.
 There are about 8 of these needles in a pot of a type of cleaning solution.
 Sometimes the monk will sharpen the needle with fine grade sandpaper before beginning.
 The monk will then select from several different rubber templates with the design of choice.
 He will apply the template to ink and then press it on to the recipients back to transfer the design.
 When ready to begin, he will dip the tip of the needle into a mix of oil, probably palm oil, Chinese charcoal ink, and possibly snake venom.
 He then begins to trace the pattern.
 The typical tattoo takes about 3,000 strikes to complete.
 The monk dips the needle into the ink about every 30 seconds.
 When complete, he blesses the tattoo and blows a sacred Kata (Ghata) on it to infuse it with power.
 For men, the monk uses the charcoal ink.
 For women he uses a transparent ink and will use a glove in order to not touch the female body.